nexusecurus/blockterms/CONTRIBUTING.md

 ## Thank You!

-We are excited to have you contribute to the **NexuSecurus BlockTerms**!
+We are excited to have you contribute to the **NexuSecurus BlockXicon**!
 Together, we can build the largest and most comprehensive glossary for blockchain and crypto on the internet.